Theabu/25_DAY_LEETCODE_EASY_MEDIUM/README.md

-Updated user name
 This repo is created to track the progress of 25 days Leetcode problem solving .
-Problems are of easy and medium level difficulty
+Problems are of easy and medium level difficulty.